A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Identification of the Georgescu-Vasy space

-We obtain the following description for the spaces introduced in \cite{DG, GGraded, GI}.
+Any of these spaces will be denoted $\XGV$ from now on and called the {\em Georgescu-Vasy space}.
+We obtain as a corollary the following description for the space introduced in \cite{GeIf06, GN} (the ``small Georgescu space'').

-\begin{remark} In \cite{DG, GGraded, GI}, Georgescu and his collaborators have considered the norm closed subalgebra of functions $\mfkA_\maS$ of $L^\infty(X)$ generated by all the algebras $\maC_0(X/Y)$.
+\begin{remark} In \cite {GeIf06, GN}, Georgescu and his collaborators have considered the norm closed subalgebra of functions $\mfkA_\maF$ of $L^\infty(X)$ generated by all the algebras $\maC_0(X/Y)$ with $Y \in \maF$.
 This corresponds to potentials that have zero limit at infinity on $X/Y$.
-The spectrum of this algebra (after adjoining a unit) identifies with the closure of the image of $X$ in $\prod_{Y \in \maS} (X/Y)^+$, where $Z^+$ denotes the one point compactification of a locally compact space $Z$.
-Since $\mfkA_\maS \subset \mES X$, we obtain that $\Spec(\mfkA_\maS)$ is a quotient of $\Spec(\mES X)$, and hence also a quotient of $[\oX: \maS]$, by Theorem \ref{thm.main2}.
-Generally, the topology on $\widehat{\mfkA_\maS}$ is rather complicated and singular, see also \cite{Mageira1, Mageira2} for concrete examples when $\dim(X) = 2$. \end{remark}
+The spectrum of this algebra (after adjoining a unit) identifies with the closure of the image of the diagonal map of $X$ to $\prod_{Y \in \maS} (X/Y)^+$, where $Z^+$ denotes the one point compactification of a locally compact space $Z$.
+(This is a result analogous to Proposition~\ref{prop.Mougel}, likewise proved in \cite{MNP}.)
+Since $\mfkA_\maF \subset \mEF X$, we obtain that $\Spec(\mfkA_\maF)$ is a quotient of $\Spec(\mEF X)$, and hence also a quotient of by Theorem~\ref{thm.main2}.
+Generally, the topology on $\Spec\left(\mfkA_\maF\right)$ is rather complicated and singular, see also \cite[Section 5]{Mageira2} for concrete examples when $\dim(X) = 2$. \end{remark}